semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 ### Chart

 - Keep pills active during the initial loading of the table.
 - Replace the legend with skeleton "bones" of the same size.
 If the legend values are known in advance, show them during the initial loading.
-Replace the chart with the corresponding Skeleton based on the chart type.
-Refer to [Chart principles](/data-display/d3-chart) for more details.
+- Replace the chart with the corresponding Skeleton based on the chart type.
+For more details, refer to [Chart principles](/data-display/d3-chart).

 ![skeleton-chart](static/chart.png)